zeitgeistpm/documentation/docs/learn/using-zeitgeist-markets.md

 ### Disputes

+When a report is submitted (by the oracle or an [outsider](./using-zeitgeist-markets.md)), the market is not resolved for a certain window of time called the _dispute period_.
 When a participant believes the outcome reported by the oracle is incorrect, they have the option to initiate a dispute.
-This process starts with the deposit of a bond, serving as a guarantee of the disputant's conviction in their claim.
+This process starts with the deposit of a bond in ZTG, serving as a guarantee of the disputant's conviction in their claim.
 The dispute mechanism is modular, allowing for the implementation of various approaches to handle these disagreements.

 Upon the initiation of a dispute, the market enters a special state where the reported outcome is effectively put on hold.
 The dispute mechanism, as defined